oscar-bender-stone/honors-thesis/source/foundations.typ

 == Base Notions

 Before continuing, we must introduce some fundamental notions.
 We introduce *alphabets*, using three columns: the first is the symbol name, in monospace font; the second is the mathematical notation used; and the third is the symbol's name.
 See @alphabet for the template.
 Note that we informally use natural numbers.
 However, each definition is self-contained.
 See @kripkenstein for a related discussion.
+Additionally, sometimes our symbols may be _multiple_ tokens; this is addressed in @syntax.

 #lang-def-vertical(